Toyota concept vehicles (2010–2019): Tacoma Back To The Future Concept (2015)

 The Toyota Tacoma Back to the Future Concept is a pick-up truck made by Toyota in 2015.
 It has been shown at many auto shows in North America.
 The pick-up is based on the one showed in Back to the Future Part II, the second film in the franchise.
 The Tacoma is decked out with tubular bumpers, a roll bar, KC off-road lights, a black paint job, and a throwback TOYOTA graphic on the tailgate.
 With a V6 engine, the truck can go 115 mph, with 278 hp at 6,000 rpm and 265 ftlb at 4,600 rpm.
 It has a towing capacity of 2948 kg.

 Camatte Hajime (2015)

 The Toyota Camatte Hajime was unveiled at the June 2015 Tokyo Toy Show as an updated body for the Toyota Camatte electric chassis.
 The body is similar to a 1940 style Jeep.
 "Hajime" means "beginning" in Japanese.

 A virtual reality version was also made with virtual bodies for an ambulances, fire truck, police car and hot dog stall.
 Children could design their vehicle and then drive it around a virtual reality track.

 FCV Plus (2015)

 The Toyota FCV Plus Concept is a concept car unveiled at the October 2015 Tokyo Motor Show using fuel cells to power electric motors in each wheel.

 S-FR (2015)

 The Toyota S-FR Concept is a concept car unveiled at the October 2015 Tokyo Motor Show as an entry-level sports car.
+The design of the S-FR was inspired by the Toyota Sports 800.